schoeberl/chisel-lab/lab11/README.md

 Write the test code for the ```Mux5``` implementation.
 Try to **not** look into the implementation.
 The implementation has errors.
-Your job is to show those errors with your test, not correcting the errors in ```Mux5```.
+Your job is to show those errors with your test code.
+You do not need to correct the errors in ```Mux5```.

 There is no *starting* code given.
-You need to start from scratch (look into an oder lab for test examples).
+You need to start from scratch (look into an older lab for test examples).
 You have two options:

  * Call the tester from an ```App``` (= main), place your code in ```src/main/scala```, and run your test with ```sbt run```, or
  * Call the tester from a ScalaTest, place your code in ```src/test/scala```, and run your test with ```sbt test```.